inesp/inesp.github.io/_posts/2026-02-06-api-resilience-caching-429.md

 The Redis key must be unique for every token/authorization data. **But this means that when we are building the key, we must know _where every API stores their authorization data_ to be able to extract it.**

 In my mind this is annoying.
-This generic HTTP adapter class must now understand that there is a GitHub API and a Linear API and a Jira API and Cirlce API and ... and how each of these authorize their API users, which is ... silly.
+This generic HTTP adapter class must now understand that there is a GitHub API and a Linear API and a Jira API and Circle API and ... and how each of these authorize their API users, which is ... silly.
 The HTTP adapters should be API agnostic.
 And when in 3 months another developer introduces a new external API, let's say PagerDuty's API, how will she know that she needs to modify our `RateLimitAdapter` class?
 It's not ideal, but, in this case, my stance is: _"such is life"_.
 This problem can be solved, code can be built to handle these connection, but I, for one, decided it isn't worth building a solution for this in our system.
 Your system might be different.

 ## How I build the Redis key